AndreaSanchezTapia/iyo-apero_ast/content/talk/2021-04-23-fun-with-r/index.md

 show_post_time: false
 slug: []
 categories:
+- community building
+- english
+- meetup
 - R
 - rladies+
-- meetup
-- english
-tags:
-- Community building
 excerpt: "In this meetup I presented sambaR, an R package and Shiny app to translate lyrics from the Genius database"
 layout: single
 links: